dora-team/dora.dev/hugo/content/capabilities/healthy-data-ecosystems/index.md

 date: 2025-12-08
 updated: 2025-12-08
 draft: false
-headline: "High-quality, accessible, and unified data systems amplify the organizational impact of AI."
+headline: "The benefits of AI are significantly amplified by high-quality, accessible, and unified internal data."
 summary: "A healthy data ecosystem is characterized by internal data that is robust, trustworthy, and easily accessible to both teams and tools.
 It moves beyond data as a by-product of transactions to treating data as a product itself.
 This capability is a critical prerequisite for AI adoption, ensuring that individual productivity gains from AI translate into systemic organizational performance."
 ---